vaido-world/GoboLinux-Recipe-XFCE/README.md

 # GoboLinux-Recipe-XFCE
 A Recipe for compiling XFCE on GoboLinux

+Tested using GoboLinux 17 Live CD on at least 2 computers: Laptop and a Desktop.

 ## GitHub Pages are enabled on this Repository
 **Note:** HTTPS protocol enforcement has been disabled for simplicity.